 Identifying Your Key Strengths

 Knowing your key strengths in the workplace is very important.
-Identifying your strengths can help you find a job that fits you and can aid you in improving your skills development.
+Identifying your strengths can help you find a job that fits you and can aid you improving your skills developments.
 You may have helpful skills that you don’t even know about.

 What are key strengths?